naps-sled-sas/aap-quickstart/README.md

 2. RPM Installer
 3. Operator Installer (for OpenShift)

 The containerized installer will deploy the following AAP components as containers on one or more hosts.
-See the [Ansible Automation Platform Architecture](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.5/html/planning_your_installation/aap_architecture#aap_architecture) docs for more details.
+See the [Planning your AAP Installation](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.5/html-single/planning_your_installation/index#planning-installation) docs for more details.
 - Platform Gateway
 - Private Automation Hub
 - Ansible Controller